pagnani/ArDCA.jl/README.md

 ## Install

-It is a registered package: to install enter `]` in the repl and
+This is a registered package: to install enter `]` in the repl and

 ```
 pkg> add ArDCA